Effective Leptophilic WIMPs at the $e^+e^-$ collider

 Only for a small fraction of neutrino pair production events the radiated photon can be measured in the detector~\cite{Kalinowski:2020lhp}.
 Therefore, as mentioned earlier, we demand the final event selection to have photons with transverse momentum $p_T^\gamma>p_T^\text{min}=5$ GeV.
 On top of this we apply the following cuts in order to reduce the SM background as efficiently as possible, without harming the signal events.

-\begin{itemize} \item Cut1 ($\mathcal{C}_1$) : Events with zero lepton and jet-veto with exactly one photon in the final state. \item Cut2 ($\mathcal{C}_2$): We choose photons with energy lying within the window $0.1\leq E_\gamma<60 (100)$ GeV or Majorana (Dirac) DM scenario.
-This helps to avoid the background events around the $Z$-mass window by retaining majority of the signal events. \item Cut3 ($\mathcal{C}_3$): We then employ an upper cut on photon $p_T$ by demanding $p_T^\gamma\leq 20$ GeV on top of $\mathcal{C}_{1,2}$. \item Cut4 ($\mathcal{C}_4$): Finally we apply a cut on the missing energy $\slashed{E_T}\leq 30 (50)$ GeV for for Majorana (Dirac) DM scenario. \end{itemize}
+\begin{itemize} \item Cut1 ($\mathcal{C}_1$) : Events with zero lepton and jet-veto with exactly one photon in the final state.

+\item Cut2 ($\mathcal{C}_2$): We choose photons with energy lying within the window $0.1\leq E_\gamma< $ 60 (130) GeV or Majorana (Dirac) DM scenario.
+This helps to avoid the background events around the $Z$-mass window by retaining majority of the signal events.

+\item Cut3 ($\mathcal{C}_3$): We apply a cut on the missing transverse energy $\slashed{E_T}\leq $ 33 (43) GeV for for Majorana (Dirac) DM scenario.

+\item Cut4 ($\mathcal{C}_4$): Finally, we employ the missing mass cut $m_\text{miss} \geq$ 140 (220) GeV for BP1 (BP2), Majorana DM scenario and $m_\text{miss} \geq$ 700 (800) GeV for BP4 (BP5), Dirac DM scenario. \end{itemize}